collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [sirrocco](https://stackexchange.com/users/-1/51-sirrocco) on 2010-12-14
 - score: 39

-<p>Well the obvious answer is NO. And the most used analogy is : atheism is a religion the same way not collecting stamps is a hobby.</p>
+Well the obvious answer is NO. And the most used analogy is : atheism is a religion the same way not collecting stamps is a hobby.

 ## Answer 46